quangnle/the-bug-farm/README.md

 # The Bug Farm

 ## Description
-Ant farming game in the Idle Game genre.
+Bug farming game in the Idle Game genre.
 Players will raise lady bugs by feeding them and creating new, more beautiful species to sell.

 ## Features
 - Left click to select a bug in normal mode